In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 Seeing that the pagan cemetery is so close to the sea, then there is a grave danger that the sea will erode these precious Viking remains.
 And that is, unfortunately, the case with many such sites.

 See also (Icelandic and English) at the website of Minjastofnun - the Cultural Heritage Agency of Iceland: Kumlateigurinn í Hringsdal

 Here you can see the location on the map.
-To reach this area you can rent a car in Reykjavík, and explore this less-visited part of Iceland.
+To reach this area you can drive to the Westfjords from Reykjavík, and explore this less-visited part of Iceland.
 Do take your time - in the past 2 years, I have spent 17 days exploring the Westfjords - and I haven't seen everything yet, which this wonderful part of Iceland has to offer.

 Skallagrimshaugur burial mound

 Skalla-Grímur seems to have died of an unknown disease.
 He was buried with his weapons and tools and his horse, as shown in drawings by the mound.
-When the teenage boy Böðvar drowned in Hvítá river, his father, Egill, had the burial-mound of his father, Skalla-Grímur, reopened and buried Böðvar with his grandfather.
+When the teenage boy Böðvar drowned in the Hvítá river, his father, Egill, had the burial mound of his father, Skalla-Grímur, reopened and buried Böðvar with his grandfather.